Type 212CD submarine: Critical design review

-The submarines will be based on, but nearly twice the size of the current Type 212A class and features a new stealth design—the hull will be diamond-shaped to deflect emissions by the active sonars common on modern anti-submarine warfare (ASW) ships.

 Propulsion

 Just like the Type 212A, the submarines will be fitted with a hydrogen fuel cell-based air-independent propulsion system, although they will receive two (MTU 4000 series) diesel engines instead of one.
 The overall endurance is to be increased as well.

 Command and control systems

+The first batch of German Type 212A uses the MSI-90U Mk 2 CMS combat system which was developed by Kongsberg.

 A new combat system ("ORCCA") to be developed by kta naval systems, a joint venture between TKMS' naval electronics division Atlas Elektronik and Norwegian manufacturer Kongsberg will be installed on the boats and is claimed to allow the analysis of larger amounts of sensor data as well as to improve interoperability with allied forces.
-The first batch of German Type 212 submarines already uses the Kongsberg-developed MSI-90U Mk1+ combat system.
+The contract was signed in December 2025 (NOK 3.5 billion / €291.8 million).

+The ORCCA system is a multidomain system, it can fuse data from other sensors in the air or at the surface.